blockant/upicrypto-core/Readme.md

 ### Deploying a Wallet

-The "Deploy Wallet" endpoint of the Smart Wallet API allows users to deploy a new Smart wallet on any EVM network.
+The `/deploy-wallet` endpoint of the Smart Wallet API allows users to deploy a new Smart wallet on any EVM network.
 This is a crucial step for users who want to interact with decentralized applications or execute transactions through smart contract Wallets(Account Abstraction).

 #### cmd